c2997108/lastwasm/doc/lastdb.rst

     the default is ``-R03``).

 -U LENGTH
-    Maximum repeat unit length for simple repeats.
+    Maximum length of the repeating unit, for tandem repeats found by tantan.
 Higher values make repeat-finding slower.
 The default is 100 for DNA and 50 for protein, which prevents non-homologous alignments.

     For DNA, however, the default is 400 if you: